How We're Phasing Our Hill House Renovation (and What's Changed)

 Phase 1: Upstairs Bedrooms + Bathrooms

-The upstairs is our first big push and it’s the phase we moved out for (we’re living in the Poplar Cottage if you missed it).
-This phase includes three bedrooms, two bathrooms, and a landing/snug space at the top of the stairs.
-This will be the kids’ zone, and finishing it first means they’ll have comfortable, functional bedrooms and bathrooms when we move back in at the end of this phase.
-Garrett and I also plan on living upstairs with them while we tackle phase 2 and 3…probably.
-We’ll play that one by ear.
-Sidenote: It’s worth mentioning that while we moved out of the house for this phase, in the past we probably wouldn’t have.
-Back when it was just Garrett and I, pre-kids or when the kids were really little, we would have all bunked downstairs while we worked on the upstairs and then flip-flopped and moved up there to work on the downstairs.
-But three bigger kids complicates things ;)
+Phase 1 is the upstairs of the house and includes three bedrooms, two bathrooms, and a landing/snug space at the top of the stairs.
+This will be the future kids’ zone.
+This phase is our first big push and it’s the phase we moved out for (we’re living in the Poplar Cottage if you missed it).
+Finishing it first means the kids will have comfortable, functional bedrooms and bathrooms when we move back in and Garrett and I may also live upstairs with them while we tackle phase 2 and 3…we’ll see.
+Sidenote: It’s worth mentioning that while we are currently moved out of the house for this phase, in the past we would have probably stayed put.
+Back when it was just Garrett and I (pre-kids or when the kids were really little) we would have all bunked downstairs while we worked on the upstairs and then flip-flopped and moved up there to work on the downstairs.
+But the bigger the kids get, the less of an option this becomes.

 We shared more on the current status of phase 1 last week but demo is already underway, plumbing and electrical rough-ins are complete (and passed inspection 🎉), and we’re slowly bringing these rooms back to life.